Emergency preparedness drill in Hershey sparked confusion

 HERSHEY, Pa.
-(WHTM) – Signs around Hersheypark said there was training in progress, however, several local firefighters were notified of an active shooter- not a drill.
+(WHTM) – Signs around Hersheypark said there was training in progress, but several local firefighters were notified of an active shooter, not a drill.

-Hersheypark was closed this morning, swarming with ambulances and police on the scene to conduct a full-scale training exercise.
+Hersheypark was closed Thursday morning, swarming with ambulances and police on the scene to conduct a full-scale training exercise.

 “The pager went off and it said about an active shooter over by Hersheypark,” says Roxanne Bosler, a wife of a fire police officer in the South Hanover Fire Department.